As many young people return to Education next week, it is completely natural to...Read more...

 Before you get approved as a foster carer, your application will be presented to the Fusion Fostering Panel.
-This is the final stages of the assessment process.
+This is the final stage of the assessment process.
 Once all information has been presented to panel and a recommendation has been made, this will be passed onto the Agency Decsion Maker (ADM) who will make the decision based on the panel minutes and all information presented regarding you becoming an approved foster carer with Fusion.

 It may sound daunting, but the fostering panel isn’t intended to scare you.
 Our team will make sure you are fully prepared and confident as you walk into the panel.